|Course coordinator(s)||dr. ir. JD Stigter|

 After successful completion of this course students are expected to be able to:

-- understand concepts, methods and techniques from mathematics and system theory;
+- explain and apply concepts, methods and techniques from linear algebra, calculus, vector calculus and numerical mathematics;

-- apply mathematical knowledge, insights and methods to solve mathematical problems in biology and biotechnology using a systematic approach;
+- apply mathematical knowledge, insights and methods to solve problems in the technological sciences using a systematic approach;

 - critically reflect upon the results;